-Your Tesla loses range when parked caused by Vampire battery drain.
+Your Tesla loses range when parked caused by something called "Vampire battery drain" or just "Vampire drain".
 This can vary from a few miles per day to quite significant amounts depending on the settings in the car and can be a problem if leaving your car while on holiday.
-This guide tells you how you can minimise the drain so your car can get you to a charger when you return to it.
+This guide tells you how you can minimise Tesla vampire drain.

 The other situation where it is most noticeable is when leaving the car for more than a couple of days and not on charge.
-A typical example might be at an airport long stay car park when going off on a 2 week vacation.
+A typical example might be at an airport long stay car park when going off on a 2 week vacation or business trip.
 The wrong settings could mean the car loses over 2%-3% per day, and a 14 day trip can mean 50% battery loss.

-Within some older cars, usually Model S and Model X, there is a power management option for energy saving and Always connected.
-The most efficient combination if Energy Saving = On and Always connected left unticked.
+Within some older cars, usually Model S and Model X, there is a power management option for energy saving and "Always connected".
+The most efficient combination is Energy Saving = On and Always connected left unticked.

 In day to day use, many leave Energy Saving off as this is still reasonably efficient.

 Simply NEVER use Smart preconditioning if your car has it.
 It rarely works well and can result in the car heating itself up even when you have no intention of using it.

 Dog mode, Camping mode etc all use energy from the battery, and while fine for short periods, they should be left off when leaving the car for any length of time.